idootop/nested_scroll_view_plus/README.md

 ```

 By assigning a unique key to the `CustomScrollView`, Flutter's `PageStorage` mechanism will store and restore the scroll position of the inner `CustomScrollViews`, allowing you to maintain the scroll positions even when the widget tree is rebuilt.

-### 🚀 Upgrade and Migration Guide

-With the release of version 2.0.0, there are a few important changes that require action when upgrading from an earlier version.

-**For Deprecated Widgets:**

-If you are using `OverlapAbsorberPlus` or `OverlapInjectorPlus` in your code, follow these steps:

-- Locate any header slivers wrapped with `OverlapAbsorberPlus` and remove the `OverlapAbsorberPlus` wrapper.
-- Remove any `OverlapInjectorPlus` widget that was placed atop your scroll views.

-**For OverscrollBehavior:**

-Search your codebase for any instance of OverscrollType and replace it with OverscrollBehavior.
-This will ensure compatibility with the new naming convention.

-By following these steps, you should be able to smoothly transition to version 2.0.0 without any significant issues.
-As always, it is recommended to test your application thoroughly after performing an upgrade to ensure that all features work as intended.

 ### ⭕️ For Older Flutter Versions